Enterprise SaaS Architecture on AWS | Video

 Now, how is this environment isolated?

-Well, that’s why you have to configure the namespaces one, two, and three in Kubernetes, which are the ecosystems to isolate different tenants.
-These, with a hand of the IAM roles, the port security, and some other security roles, will help you have a silo model, which that’s the common label from Amazon Web Services, having an isolated environment per each tenant or namespace.
+That’s why you have to configure the namespaces one, two, and three in Kubernetes, which are the ecosystems that isolate different tenants.
+These, with a hand of the IAM roles, the port security, and some other security roles, will help you have a silo model, which that’s the standard label from Amazon Web Services, having an isolated environment per each tenant or namespace.

 Amazon Web Service has released an LB controller service, which will replace the Nginx controller.
 But there is an LB controller, which will be under replacement from the Nginx ingress controller.